sal55/langs/Benchmarks.md

 **TCC** | (Tiny C compiler)

-The last two are included because I plan to port the new code-generator of BB to BCC, since at present, while TCC is faster at compiling BCC, BCC doesn't make up for it by generating significantly faster code.
+The last two are included because I plan to port the new code-generator of BB to BCC, since at present, while TCC is faster at compiling than BCC, BCC doesn't make up for it by generating significantly faster code.

 ### Benchmark Programs